+Factoring polynomials is the reverse procedure of multiplication of factors of polynomials.
 An expression of the form axn + bxn-1 + cxn-2 + ….+kx+ l, where each variable has a constant accompanying it as its coefficient is called a polynomial of degree ‘n’ in variable x.
 Thus, a polynomial is an expression in which a combination of a constant and a variable is separated by an addition or a subtraction sign.
 Till now we have learnt about calculating zeroes of polynomials.
 Zeros of polynomials, when represented in the form of another linear polynomial are known as factors of polynomials.
-Let us learn about various ways of factoring polynomials.
+After factorisation of a given polynomial, if we divide the polynomial with any of its factors, the remainder will be zero.
+Also, in this process, we factor the polynomial by finding its greatest common factor.
+Now let us learn how to factorise polynomials here with examples.

 - x-a is a factor of p(x), if p(a) = 0